Table of contents:

 DID YOU KNOW?
 “A report by Medallia, Inc found that 70% of those who left due to pandemic influence sought better work-life balance.

 Employees desire and expect time away from the office while maintaining productivity by having the flexibility of work.
 They find themselves more accountable and responsible for work when they have the autonomy to choose their own work models.
+Leaders must walk that extra mile to provide employees with this basic facility to retain their employees.

 5. In search of inclusive workplaces with a sense of belonging: